Troubleshooting USB device connection and functionality in a Fusion virtual machine (1027964)

 - If your device does not appear in Fusion's list, modify your .vmx settings to display all devices detected.
 For more information, see Connecting a second mouse or keyboard directly to a Fusion virtual machine (1003418).

 - If your virtual machine detects your USB ports as low-speed ports, ensure that USB 2.0 support is enabled in the virtual machine settings.
-To enable USB 2.0 support, go to Virtual Machine > Settings, select USB & Bluetooth, expand Advanced USB options, and select Enable USB 2.0 support.
+To enable USB 2.0 support, go to Virtual Machine > Settings, select USB & Bluetooth, expand Advanced USB options, and select USB 2.0 support under USB compatibility.

 - Ensure your USB ports are in working order by running Apple Hardware Test.
 For more information, see: